This guide lets you jump right into the action with minimal preparation.

 extensions are used).

 GFortran is a very mature and well-established compiler.
-Consequently, if you're just looking for battle-tested compiler and smooth experience, GFortran is your choice.
+Consequently, if you're just looking for a smooth experience, GFortran is your choice.
 You can install GFortran with conda as follows:

 conda install -c conda-forge gfortran